 The Turbo mode is a feature that sets the hOmeLabs apart for initial moisture knockdown.
 When you first set up a dehumidifier in a damp space, running it at full power for the first 24-48 hours brings humidity down faster and reduces total run time going forward.
 Reviewers report that Turbo mode is noticeably louder — estimated at 52-55 dB by several reviewers — but once you switch back to standard mode, the 48 dB rating holds up consistently.
 The continuous gravity drain option works reliably, and reviewers in basements appreciate the simple setup with a standard garden hose.

-Where the hOmeLabs falls short compared to the LG and Midea is in smart features.
-There is no app, no Wi-Fi, and no voice assistant integration.
-The controls are straightforward push-button with a digital display, which some reviewers actually prefer for simplicity.
-The build quality draws occasional criticism — the plastic housing feels less substantial than the GE or LG — but the vast majority of reviewers report trouble-free operation through multiple humidity seasons.
+The hOmeLabs now includes Wi-Fi connectivity, bringing it closer to the GE and Midea in smart features.
+The app is functional for remote monitoring and humidity adjustment, though reviewers note it is not as polished as the GE SmartHQ or Midea apps.
+The build quality draws occasional criticism — the plastic housing feels less substantial than the GE — but the vast majority of reviewers report trouble-free operation through multiple humidity seasons.

-4. Best Quiet with Built-In Pump: GE 45-Pint Dehumidifier
+4. Best Quiet Smart Dehumidifier: GE 25-Pint Dehumidifier

 Built-in pumps are typically the noisiest component in any dehumidifier.
 The mechanical action of pushing water uphill generates vibration and a rhythmic pulsing sound that many reviewers of pump-equipped models find annoying, especially in living spaces.
 The GE addresses this better than most.
 Reviewers note that the pump activates in short, predictable intervals and produces a brief, soft buzzing that lasts only a few seconds before returning to the baseline compressor hum.
 Compared to external condensate pumps — which are often louder and require separate power and plumbing — the integrated design is significantly quieter and cleaner.